-This Illumination Plan is submitted by BCI Minerals in support of the Optimised Mardie Project (approvals pending) and aligns with the requirements of Condition 9 of Ministerial Statement 1175 and Condition 24 of EPBC 2018/8236, the current approvals for the 'original' Mardie Project.
+This Illumination Plan has been developed by BCI Minerals in support of the Optimised Mardie Project (approvals pending) and aligns with the requirements of Condition B5-3 of Ministerial Statement 1211 and Condition 24 of EPBC 2018/8236, the current approvals for the Mardie Project.
 The Plan follows the format set out in the current Environmental Protection Authority (EPA) Instructions and Templates for Part IV Environmental Management Plans (EPA, 2021a).

-Proposal name Mardie Salt Proponent name Mardie Minerals Pty Ltd Approval references Original Proposal Ministerial Statement 1175 EPBC 2018/8236 Optimised Proposal Ministerial Statement 1211 EPBC 2022/9169 - approval pending To avoid where possible, and otherwise minimise impacts of artificial Plan light to fauna of conservation significance and their habitats.
-This Illumination Plan relates to the factors of Marine Fauna and Terrestrial Fauna, specifically fauna of conservation significance and their habitats.
+Proposal name Mardie Salt Original Project Optimised Project Proponent name Mardie Minerals Pty Ltd Approval references Original Proposal Ministerial Statement 1175 • EPBC 2018/8236 Optimised Proposal Ministerial Statement 1211 EPBC 2022/9169 - approval pending Purpose of the Illumination To avoid where possible, and otherwise minimise impacts of artificial Plan light to fauna of conservation significance and their habitats.
+Key environmental factor/s outcome/s and objective/s This Illumination Plan relates to the factors of Marine Fauna and Terrestrial Fauna, specifically fauna of conservation significance and their habitats.
 This Plan has both outcome-based and objective-based management strategies.
 The overarching outcome is to minimise significant impacts caused by artificial light to significant species and their habitats.
-The specific outcome-based indicators proposed to achieve this are: The spatial distribution of marine turtle beach usage shows a statistically significant change in a single season compared to the baseline data for that site Marine turtle hatchling behaviour (i.e. nest fan metrics) displays a statistically significant variation in spread and/ or offset angles when compared to the baseline data A decline in abundance and diversity of migratory shorebirds &gt;25% from baseline levels An increase in light measured at Mardie Pool &gt;15% from baseline levels (taken once the additional controls in Table 4-1 are implemented at Mardie Village) The specific objective-based indicators proposed to achieve this are: Implement the project to ensure that the minimum number and intensity of lights are in use Implement the Project to ensure that lighting is adapted for colour, intensity, and timing Implement the Project to ensure only the area intended is illuminated (to avoid light spill) Implement the Project using non-reflective, dark coloured surfaces Condition clauses Original Project • Ministerial Statement 1175 - Condition 9 • EPBC 2018/8236 - Condition 24
+The specific outcome-based indicators proposed to achieve this are: The spatial distribution of marine turtle beach usage shows a statistically significant change in a single season compared to the baseline data for that site Marine turtle natchling benaviour (i.e. nest fan metrics) diaplaya a variation in anroad and/ ar affact angles that avoadd the 95th percentile when compared to the baseline data A decline in abundance and diversity of migratory shorehirds &gt;25% from baseline levels An increase in light measured at Mardie Pool &gt;15% from baseline levels (taken once the additional controls in Table 4-1 are implemented at Mardie Village) The specific objective-based indicators proposed to achieve this are: Implement the project to ensure that the minimum number and intensity of lights are in use • Implement the Project to ensure that lighting is adapted for colour, intensity, and timing Implement the Project to ensure only the area intended is illuminated (to avoid light spill) Implement the Project using non-reflective, dark coloured surfaces Condition clauses Original Project Ministerial Statement 1175 - Condition 9 • EPBC 2018/8236 - Condition 24